Harrier Health Issues & Care Guide

 Insurance Recommendation

-Given the Harrier's predisposition to conditions like Intervertebral Disc Disease and Obesity, pet insurance is a worthwhile investment.
-Plans for Harriers typically cost $58–$62 per month and can save thousands in unexpected veterinary bills.
+Given the Harrier's predisposition to conditions like Hip Dysplasia and Ear Infections, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.